hxtunq/anno2vcf/README.md

 If `anno2vcf` is not recognized after installation, close and reopen `cmd`.

-## Windows CMD: Install From GitHub
+## Install on Window CMD From GitHub

 Install Python 3.9 or newer first.
 On Windows, select **Add python.exe to PATH** during installation.

 If Git is installed, install directly from GitHub: